ickb/proposal/README.md

 ## Road-Map & Incentives

-While I'm pretty independent, I'll go from learning L1 scripting to creating a complex L1 Protocol, so I'll probably need substantial support from Nervos Team, Community & Foundation.
+While I'm pretty independent, I'll go from learning L1 scripting to creating a complex L1 Protocol, so in all likelihood I'll need substantial support from Nervos Team, Community & Foundation.

 ### First Month: Proof of Concept